sbsreedh/Multi-class-Multi-label-classification-using-SVM/README.md

 Here we have tried to solve a multi-class and multi-label problem by training a classifier for each label and implement One-vs-all approach.

 Evaluation Metrics:

-Exact match
+-Exact match

-Hamming Score/loss methods
+-Hamming Score/loss methods